rajvirsingh2/rajvirsingh2/README.md

 # 💫 About Me:
 Hello, I'm Rajvir Singh, a B.Tech student at Atal Bihari Vajpayee Indian Institute of Information Technology and Management.
 I'm passionate about Android development, specializing in Kotlin, Java, and a range of related technologies like MySQL, SQLite, Firebase, and Git version control.
-My GitHub profile showcases my commitment to creating innovative mobile apps, with two standout projects - a chat application and a Weather app.
+My GitHub profile showcases my commitment to creating innovative mobile apps, with two standout projects - Google Assitant Clone App and a Smart Expense Tracker App.
 I'm enthusiastic about open-source contributions in the field of app development and always eager to collaborate.
 Let's connect and code together!

 ## 🌐 Socials: